r1y0u/self-taught-algorithm/README.md

 # self-taught-datastructture

-stack and queue in python
+the basics of stack and queue in python